imsiddiquee/coneIceCream/README.md

 ```

 In LWC, you can not use that EXPRESSION , Then what you do?
 There is two way; you can apply expressions

-1)On DATA-SOURCE, runtime add a new property which contain EXPRESSION calculated result.
+1. On DATA-SOURCE, runtime add a new property which contain EXPRESSION calculated result.
-2)Create a child component which internally uses a getter or tracked variable which builds the EXPRESSION.
+2. Create a child component which internally uses a getter or tracked variable which builds the EXPRESSION.
    I applied this concept in my coneScoop component at addConFlavorItem() method and implement in following

 ```
 <div key={cone.id} class={cone.flavorClass}></div>